 I think the sausage rolls recipe works best as a breakfast roll, but I am all about eating breakfast for lunch and supper!

 Every other year, we travel to my dad’s house for Christmas.
 Both of my sisters, and their families, all come and it’s a big celebration.
 My sister, Cathy, always comes up with a delicious Christmas morning breakfast that will feed over a dozen of us.

 So, this makes a great breakfast that you can make ahead, freeze, and then pull it out for Thanksgiving or Christmas morning.

 I’m not a fast mover in the morning and so I tend to nibble on a cheese stick or something that will tide me over until I have enough energy to make some eggs.

-When you make and freeze them, if you’re moving slow, you can microwave one or two for a great morning meal.
+You make and freeze them, and then, if you’re moving slow, you can microwave one or two for a great morning meal.

 Recipe and printable instructions at the bottom of the post.